bwang63/EnKF_3D_github/README.md

 `figures` -- reading output directory

 **_Note_**: The first 2 directories (i.e., `matlab` and `mfiles`) contain codes for data assimilation and are suggested being saved under the home directory on the clusters.
 The last 4 directories contain data and are typical large in size.
 Therefore they are suggested being saved under a different directory, e.g. the scratch directory.
-The path of `in`, `out`, and `matfiles` directories will be specified by users in the setting up scripts:
+The path of `in`, `out`, and `matfiles` directories will be specified by users in the set-up scripts:

 1). to specify the path of in and out directories in the script `./main/romsassim_settings_2kfiles.m`
 ```matlab